awslabs/aws-well-architected-labs/content/Well-ArchitectedTool/100_Labs/100_Custom_Lenses_on_WATool/2_ddb_config_questions.md

 ```

 Here you can see we assigned a ***unique choice id*** for each choice in this question.
-The id cannot be duplicated in this whole lens data structure.
+The id represents a primary key and cannot be duplicated within the JSON document.

-In next step we will explain how to setup the conditional logic for the risk level for AWS Well-Architected Tool.

 We need to setup a default option if none of the options have been selected.
 Adding a choice with a suffix of _no will act as a None of these choice for the question.